KNU Campus

 ❍ July 31 (Thursday)

-• Lunch: Bibimga, 2F Global Plaza, Kyungpook National University
+• Lunch (starts at 13:10): Bibimga, 2F Global Plaza, Kyungpook National University

 5. Recommended Sightseeing in Daegu